Dietary Advice Before and During Pregnancy

 Proper nutrition before and during pregnancy is key to preserving the health of the mother as well as the unborn child.
 Everything from taking in folic acid to choosing wholesome fish and whole-grain consumption contributes to a diet that counts.

-For expert guidance, Dietitian Avni Kaul, a leading dietitian for pregnant women, offers personalized diet plans on Nutri Activania.
+For expert guidance, Dietician Avni Kaul, a leading dietitian for pregnant women, offers personalized diet plans on Nutri Activania.
 She, as a leading dietitian and wellness consultant, advises expectant mothers towards optimal nutrition for a healthy pregnancy.

-Taking guidance from the best dietician for pregnancy, women can ensure that they are on the right track of dietary lifestyle to enjoy a safe and healthy path to motherhood.
+Taking guidance from the best Dietician for pregnancy, women can ensure that they are on the right track of dietary lifestyle to enjoy a safe and healthy path to motherhood.

 Share with your network